Student Rights and Responsibilities

 - Illegally using alcohol, possessing alcohol, selling or distributing alcohol; distributing alcohol to minors.
 Conduct related to the use of alcohol where the individual becomes a disruption to the community is prohibited, regardless of one's age.
 This is more particularly described in the University Policy on Drugs and Alcohol and the Residence Life Policies and Procedures.

 - Sponsoring or hosting a house party that violates local or state laws, ordinances, or jeopardizes the health and safety of students or others.

-- Use of speakers or other sound amplifying equipment without approval as to time and place from the Office of Enrollment & Student Services, Campus Life, and/or Residence Life.
+- Use of speakers or other sound amplifying equipment without approval as to time and place from the Office of Student Affairs, Campus Life, and/or Residence Life.